canonical/ros_snapd/HOW_TO_USE_ROS2_SNAPD.md

 # How to use ros2-snapd

-For this how to guide we will use the `ros2-snapd` to run nav2 SLAM on the Husarion ROSbot XL.
+For this 'how to' guide we will use the `ros2-snapd` to run nav2 SLAM on the Husarion ROSbot XL.

-We use Ubuntu 22.04 and the corresponding ROS 2 Humble.
+We use Ubuntu 22.04 and the corresponding ROS 2 Humble distribution.

 Before starting this how to guide, make sure to follow the official [instructions to build and run ROSbot XL simulation](https://github.com/husarion/rosbot_xl_ros?tab=readme-ov-file#build-and-run-gazebo-simulation).